-- They are often conducted in a completely alien environment which does not match the context of the discussion.
+- They often take place in a completely alien environment which does not match the context of the discussion.
 Running focus groups in viewing facilities can exasperate this problem as they can create a laboratory atmosphere.

 - Focus group discussion guides often have too many items for discussion and include closed questions.
-I find moderators are generally overly optimistic about getting through a long discussion guide or don’t suggest removing items to allow for additions to the guide.
+I find moderators are generally overly optimistic about getting through a long discussion guide or don’t suggest removing items to allow for additions to it.

-The industry may argue that most of these issues can be dealt with by an expert moderator.
+The industry could argue that the issues can be dealt with, by an expert moderator.
 But we now have increasing evidence from behavioural economics that people are often irrational in their decision making.
 Humans rely heavily on mental short-cuts that allow them to make fast, automatic decisions that require little cognitive effort.
 Focus groups assume people are rational.

 The research indicates that our conscious mind may not be aware of what drives a lot of our decisions.
 Such findings support the view that people post-rationalise what drives their decision making.
 This leads to people creating erroneous reasons for decisions when asked direct questions.
-Neuroscience also supports the view that the majority of human decisions are made by this largely unconscious mind.
+Neuroscience also supports the view that human decisions are from the unconscious mind.

 - Everything is relative and people don’t know what they want until they see it in context.
 Priming, anchoring, and framing are strong influences on how we respond to stimulus.
 People like to compare things that are easily comparable, and the context of how we present items heavily skews how we respond to them.
 This is especially problematic for anything totally new and often focus groups are employed to test new ideas.

 - Social norms such as reciprocation and commitment and consistency are powerful influences on our behaviour.
 We are more strongly motivated by social rewards than by monetary rewards.
-And yet most participants in focus groups are incentivised solely with cash.
+Yet most participants in focus groups only want the cash.